- February 28, 2022

 - Laura Silva, Marketing Program Manager

-- Use the “Print As Image” feature.
-Sometimes, printing the document shows the correct characters even when they aren’t viewable on screen.
-Your document will be printed as an image on paper and you may be able to read it that way.
-If it works, you can OCR it to create a digital file that’s readable and searchable.
+- Use the “Print As Image” feature—Sometimes, printing the document shows the correct characters even when they aren’t viewable on screen.
+Once printed out on paper, you may be able to read it.
+If it works, you can then OCR the digital file to create one that’s readable and searchable.

-- Convert to Word and back to PDF.
-Another option you can try is to convert the PDF file into a Word document and then convert it to a PDF file again.
+- Convert to Word and back to PDF—Another possible fix is to use PDF Software to convert the PDF file into a Word document and then convert it back to a PDF file again.
 Here’s how to do it using Foxit PDF Editor: